Watershed Assistance Grants

 Grants administered through NHDES assist in addressing nonpoint source pollution.

 - Watershed Assistance Section 319 Grants

 Solicitation for projects to address nonpoint source (NPS) pollution through the implementation of watershed-based plans.

 Each year NHDES solicits projects to address nonpoint source (NPS) pollution through the implementation of watershed-based plans in priority watersheds.
 Projects must comprehensively address NPS problems, and must have a quantitative way to assess progress and determine success.
 The watershed-based plan must have a clear water quality goal and include the nine, minimum elements (a) through (i) required by the United States Environmental Protection Agency (EPA).
 Funded projects must make reasonable progress toward achieving the water quality goal established in the watershed-based plan.

-NHDES' Watershed Assistance Section has released the 2021 Watershed Assistance Grants' Pre-proposal request for proposals (RFP) to support local initiatives to restore impaired waters or protect high quality waters.
-Pre-proposals are due September 18, 2020.
+NHDES' Watershed Assistance Section has released the 2022 Watershed Assistance Grants' Pre-proposal request for proposals (RFP) to support local initiatives to restore impaired waters or protect high quality waters.
+Pre-proposals are due by 4 PM, September 17, 2021.

 For more information, contact: